 Dial 9 + 1 + Toll Free Number

-Department chair or administrative officials may request a Forced Authorization Code (FAC) for those needing them.
+Department chairs or administrative officials may request a Forced Authorization Code (FAC) for individuals.
 Each FAC corresponds to a specific university account for long distance charges.
 A FAC is used to do the following: